 Robbery

-Robbery Lawyer in Fredericksburg
+Fredericksburg Robbery Lawyer

-Theft Crime Defense Against Aggravated Robbery Charges
+Defense Against Robbery Charges in Fredericksburg County

 If you have been charged with robbery after allegedly committing theft while putting another in fear of bodily injury or committing an act of violence, you could be facing very serious consequences.
-It is very important that you do not hesitate before reaching out to Fredericksburg criminal defense lawyer, Andrew J. Cornick, Attorney at Law.
+It is very important that you do not hesitate before reaching out to Fredericksburg criminal defense lawyer Andrew J. Cornick, Attorney at Law.

 What is Robbery?

-Under Virginia law, robbery is defined as someone else’s property from their person or in their presence against their will, through the use of force, violence, or intimidation.
+Under Virginia law, robbery is defined as someone else’s property from their person or in their presence against their will through the use of force, violence, or intimidation.

 A robbery charge must involve all of the following elements: